Cypriot identity card: Identity information page

 The acquisition and possession of an identity card is compulsory for any eligible person aged 12 years and above.

 National Alien’s ID card of Cyprus

-The Cypriot Alien’s identity card used to be issued to citizens of other EU member states or nationals of third countries who were legal residents of the Republic at the time of application.

-It is still sometimes used in Cyprus for personal identification; however, it cannot be used as a travel document.
-The government stopped issuing such identity cards to foreigners in April 2011, as holders were often under the impression that the card granted EU-wide travel rights.
+The Cypriot Alien’s identity card was formerly issued to citizens of other EU Member States and to nationals of third countries who were legally resident in the Republic of Cyprus at the time of application.
+Although the card could be used within Cyprus for personal identification purposes, it was not valid as a travel document.
+The government ceased issuing Alien’s identity cards to foreigners in April 2011, after many holders mistakenly believed that the card granted them the right to travel within the European Union.
+Following the discontinuation, existing cards gradually lost practical relevance and are no longer accepted for official purposes.

-The Civil Registry and Migration Department announced in 2011 that the Ministry of Interior was considering introducing a new type of residence card to replace the non-national Cyprus ID card.
-This residence card would look similar to an ID card.
+In 2011, the Civil Registry and Migration Department announced that the Ministry of Interior was considering the introduction of a new residence document to replace the former non-national identity card.
+Instead of a national identity card for foreigners, Cyprus subsequently aligned its system with EU residence documentation standards.

+Today, foreign residents in Cyprus are issued biometric residence cards or residence permits, depending on their status.
+EU citizens and their family members receive residence certificates or cards under EU free-movement law, while third-country nationals are issued biometric residence permits under national immigration legislation.
+These documents serve exclusively as proof of legal residence and do not replace national identity cards.

+In line with EU Regulation (EU) 2019/1157, Cyprus is also upgrading its identity and residence documentation to enhanced biometric formats.
+Older paper-based certificates and legacy documents are being phased out, with full compliance required by August 2026.

 ID cards of citizens of Northern Cyprus

 ID cards of Northern Cyprus are issued to citizens of the self-declared Turkish Republic of Northern Cyprus, which is recognised only by Turkey.

 Citizens of Northern Cyprus are those granted citizenship by its government, established following the Turkish invasion of Cyprus in 1974, which divided the island’s Greek and Turkish communities.

 Because Northern Cyprus is not internationally recognised, holders of its ID cards or passports do not enjoy rights of free movement.
 These IDs can, however, be used as travel documents when entering Turkey or the Republic of Cyprus through official checkpoints.

 Every Turkish Cypriot is entitled to Turkish citizenship; however, many Turkish Cypriots born in Cyprus who can trace their residence before the partition can apply for and receive Cypriot citizenship.